Whitney Tyson

-Whitney Tyson (born Bunny Fowler) is an American actress, singer and comedian, best known for her role as Elizabeth in FPJ's Ang Probinsyano.
+Whitney Tyson (born Bunny Fowler) is a Filipino-American actress, singer and comedian, best known for her role as Elizabeth in FPJ's Ang Probinsyano.

 Personal life

 Tyson was born Bunny Fowler in Angeles, Pampanga, the only child of an African-American father and a Filipino mother.

 Career

 Tyson's stage name is a portmanteau of the late singer Whitney Houston and the former heavyweight boxer Mike Tyson.
 Despite initially facing racism for her African-American heritage, Tyson embraced her ethnicity and used it as an asset in entering show business.
 She usually played supporting roles as sidekicks or household helpers in various films and television series.
 Her career eventually declined over the years, to the point of making appearances in various fiestas to make ends meet as a destitute living in a shanty under Nagtahan Bridge in Manila.
 Tyson later relocated to a resettlement area in Bulacan along with her mother.

 Following an interview with Korina Sanchez on the weekly magazine show Rated K, Tyson made a comeback in FPJ's Ang Probinsyano aired on ABS-CBN, Kapamilya Channel, A2Z, and TV5 with a supporting role as Elizabeth, a maid working at the Presidential Palace.